-Return to hockey and other physical activity must follow a step-wise approach.
+It is very important that a player does not go back to full participation in sport if they have any remaining concussion signs or symptoms.
 Returning before full recovery from concussion puts players at higher risk of sustaining another concussion, with symptoms that may be more severe and last longer.
 Return to hockey and other physical activity must follow a step-wise approach.